moycat/MoyTalker/README.md

 # MoyTalker

 MoyTalker is a python XMPP client.
 Requiring the library SleekXMPP.
+(OTR not available now)

 Please install the SleekXMPP library or copy the "SleekXMPP" directory to the root of MoyTalker.